Jump to main content

 The government keeps track of statistics about visits to emergency departments and hospitals.
 Because of this, we know a lot about who falls, what happens to people after they fall, and what kinds of fall injuries are most common.

-• People over 65 who fell: One in four older adults reported a fall over a one-year period; not all told their physicians.
+One in four older adults reported a fall over a one-year period; not all told their physicians.

-• Hip fractures: Of 300,00 broken hips annually, 95% resulted from falls.
+Of 300,00 broken hips annually, 95% resulted from falls.
 Most broken hips from falls affect women (70-75%), and most of those occur from sideways falls.

-• Head injuries: From 2007 to 2013, the rate of brain injuries from falls in the elderly increased 76 percent.
+From 2007 to 2013, the rate of brain injuries from falls in the elderly increased 76 percent.
 Traumatic brain injuries (concussions) account for about 30 percent of all fall-related deaths.
 Head injuries are the most common fall-related injuries in men.

-• Broken bones and other injuries: Broken wrists, arms, legs, vertebrae, and ankles are among other common injuries due to slips and falls on wet floors or pavement, slips off of curbs and falls down stairs.
+Broken wrists, arms, legs, vertebrae, and ankles are among other common injuries due to slips and falls on wet floors or pavement, slips off of curbs and falls down stairs.
 An estimated one in five falls results in breaks to bones other than the hip.
 Some estimates place the rate of broken bones due to falls in older people as high as 87%.
 Other serious injuries associated include skin tears and associated bleeding (which can be quite dangerous for people on blood thinners) and secondary complications associated with waiting a long time for help, such as dehydration, kidney failure, and pressure ulcers.

-• Deaths: 39,000 deaths due to falls in the elderly were reported in 2021.
+39,000 deaths due to falls in the elderly were reported in 2021.
 And the U.S. Centers for Disease Control (CDC) expects that number to keep rising steadily until it hits seven per hour by the year 2030.

 The cost of falls in the elderly